Tornado outbreak of May 10–13, 2010: Moore–Choctaw–Harrah, Oklahoma

-Norman–Lake Thunderbird-Little Axe, Oklahoma
+Norman–Lake Thunderbird–Pink, Oklahoma

 Another intense tornado developed in the southern part of Norman in Cleveland County, very close to the National Weather Center at 5:32 p.m.
 CDT (2232 UTC), and initially precipitated EF1 damage to some homes and businesses, breaking windows and doors, partially stripping some roofs, and destroying well-built wood fences.
 The tornado gradually intensified as it tracked eastward through the southeastern part of Norman towards Lake Thunderbird.
 The tornado crossed Lake Thunderbird, severely damaging a marina with about 300 boats in total damaged.
 Footage from NBC affiliate KFOR-TV's news helicopter captured footage of a van belonging to a plumbing repair company being tossed by the tornado; the man driving the van was uninjured.

-The tornado then hit Little Axe Public Schools, causing significant damage to the property, with concrete pillars and metal bleachers thrown considerable distances.
+The tornado then hit Little Axe Public School, causing significant damage to the property, with concrete pillars and metal bleachers thrown considerable distances.
 A large grocery store near Little Axe was severely damaged, its roof completely collapsed, and only a few sections of its walls remained standing.
 Severe damage was reported in several subdivisions in and east of Little Axe, with numerous houses destroyed or completely flattened, and trees were stripped of their bark and branches as it crossed into Pottawatomie County near the community of Pink.
 The tornado weakened after crossing the county line and lifted between Pink and Tecumseh just before 6:00 pm CDT after being on the ground for about 22 mi.
 A 27-year-old woman was killed by this tornado and her three children, initially reported as having been killed as well, were seriously injured.
 In total, 32 people were injured.

 Like the Moore – Choctaw tornado, this was initially rated as an EF3.
 However, it was upgraded to EF4 in subsequent surveys after additional damage assessments found flattened houses on the eastern end of the track.